Medibeacon® Transdermal GFR System Receives FDA Approval To Assess Kidney Function

 About Lumitrace® (relmapirazin) injection

-Relmapirazin is a non-radioactive, non-iodinated pyrazine-based compound, which has been engineered to be inert, highly fluorescent, and have the clearance properties of a GFR tracer agent in the body.
+Relmapirazin is a non-radioactive, non-iodinated pyrazine-based compound, which has been engineered to be inert, highly fluorescent and have the clearance properties of a GFR tracer agent in the body.
+Lumitrace injection has been administered to over 850 subjects under Investigational Device Exemptions (IDEs).
 The unique photophysical characteristics of Lumitrace have been designed to enable the collection of fluorescence data via a photodetector sensor placed on the skin.
 Data collected by the sensor measures the change in the intensity of Lumitrace fluorescence over time and is converted into a transdermal GFR (tGFR) by proprietary algorithms.
-In a phase 2 investigational study mGFR deduced from Lumitrace matched that of mGFR deduced from iohexol over a range of GFR values.
-See the peer reviewed article published in the October 2024 issue of Kidney International by Dorshow et al.
+As noted above, in a phase 2 investigational study mGFR deduced from Lumitrace matched that of mGFR deduced from iohexol over a range of GFR values.
+See the peer reviewed article published in the October 2024 issue of Kidney International4 by Dorshow et al.

 IMPORTANT SAFETY INFORMATION FOR TGFR